Course Profiles of Information Studies Courses

 - Evaluation and selection, an overview, selection of books, fiction and non-fiction books, and their evaluation criteria.
 Comparative analysis between resource selection and evaluation.

 - Selection of reference books, periodicals, pamphlets, newspapers, Govt. publications, poster, report literature etc.

 - Selection of audio and visual materials, graphic materials, and microform materials, selection of multimedia and electronic resources.

 - Role of book reviews, written and oral reviews, role of bibliographies, national and trade bibliographies and indexing and abstracting journals.

 - Copyright Law, overview, need and functions, Bangladesh Copyright Law of 2000.

-- Weeding library materials, overview, criteria of weeding in different types of libraries.
+- Weeding information materials, overview, criteria of weeding in different information institutions.